-Cyberpunk 2077 will be hacking into our digital lives in only a few months – but the more teasers, trailers, and gameplay we get to see, the less sure we can wait that long before CD Projekt Red’s massive dystopian RPG actually comes to our screens.Landing on Xbox One, PC, and PS4, Cyberpunk 2077 looks set to be a vast open-world game, draped in dizzying neon colors and futuristic gadgetry, and packed with more branching storylines than you could shake a high-tech drone at.In both an extended trailer and in our hands-off demo at E3 2019, we saw a bit more of the metropolis of the future, where body modification has become an obsession, and you play a mysterious outlaw in the sleazy underbelly of the city.Here’s all the news, trailers, and announcements we’ve had on Cyberpunk 2077 so far.
-Or, if you can’t take the anticipation ahead of the game’s 2020 release, check out our thoughts on the Cyberpunk RED tabletop role-playing game instead.UPDATE: Sorry Keanu fans, it’s been confirmed he won’t be a romance option in Cyberpunk 2077.
-And it looks like there will be some multiplayer elements launched after the game’s release.
+The Cyberpunk 2077 release date has been delayed to September 17, meaning it won’t be hacking into our digital lives for a few months yet.
+The game is complete, says developer CD Projekt Red, but the extra time allows for more polish.Cyberpunk 2077 is a massive dystopian RPG launching on Xbox One, PC, and PS4 – and it could be the current-gen swan song before PS5 and Xbox Series X come out, or even after, with a confirmed Xbox Series X release and a PS5 one highly likely to follow.This vast open-world game, from the developers of The Witcher 3, is draped in dizzying neon colors and futuristic gadgetry, and packed with more branching storylines than you could shake a high-tech drone at.In both an extended Cyberpunk 2077 trailer and in our hands-off demo at E3 2019, we saw a bit more of the metropolis of the future, where body modification has become an obsession, and you play a mysterious outlaw in the sleazy underbelly of Night City.
+But we’re due to get our best look at Cyberpunk yet, during the CD Projekt Red’s Night City Wire stream on June 11.
+We don’t expect to see Cyberpunk 2077 during the Xbox Series X gameplay reveal today – but, if you still want to tune in, here’s how to watch the stream live.While we wait, here’s all the news, trailers, and announcements we’ve had on Cyberpunk 2077 so far.
+Or, if you can’t take the anticipation ahead of the game’s 2020 release, check out our thoughts on the Cyberpunk RED tabletop role-playing game instead.[UPDATE: We don’t expect to see Cyberpunk 2077 at the Xbox Series X gameplay reveal as CD Projekt Red has announced it will hold its own stream on June 11.
 Read on to find out more.]

-Cut to the Chase
+Cut to the chase

 What is Cyberpunk 2077?
 A brand new IP from CD Projekt Red starring Keanu Reeves What’s the Cyberpunk 2077 release date?
-April 16, 2020What systems will Cyberpunk 2077 be released on?
-PS4, Xbox One and PCWill it come to next-gen consoles too?
-We think it’s likely, though there’s no official word so farIs it not coming to Switch?
-Sorry, Nintendo – while the Witcher III is somehow being ported to Switch, it seems unlikely the hardware could cope with what Cyberpunk is promising
+September 17, 2020What systems will Cyberpunk 2077 be released on?
+PS4, Xbox One, Xbox Series X, GeForce Now, Google Stadia and PCWill it come to next-gen consoles too?
+Confirmed for Xbox Series X, while PS5 seems likely – there will even be a “full-blown next-gen” version of the game after the consoles launchIs it not coming to Switch?
+Sorry, Nintendo fans – while the Witcher 3 was somehow ported to Switch, it seems unlikely the hardware could cope with what Cyberpunk is promising

 Cyberpunk 2077 is a neon cyberpunk game that has The Witcher 3 developer CD Projekt Red moving from a gritty, high fantasy world to an equally gritty, science fiction world metropolis.
 It’s based off the pen-and-paper RPG of the same name, but plays a hell of a lot like The Matrix game we’ve always wanted.We caught our first peek at the game behind closed doors at E3 2018 – you can check out what we saw in the 48-minute walkthrough video below (in the trailers section).Cyberpunk 2077 is a game that looks vastly different from its developer’s The Witcher series, with towering neon skyscrapers, bionic enhancements and a focus on vertical movement rather than wide open plains.
 It’s also all in first-person.At E3 2019 we learned a lot more about the plot of the game, which features the one and only Keanu Reeves.
 Reeves plays a character named Johnny Silverhand who’s embedded in a biochip that’s placed in the main character’s brain.
 In order to unlock the secrets to the biochip, what basically becomes the main thread of the game, Silverhand will guide you to Alt Cunningham, the most legendary net runner of all-time.
 The only problem?
 She’s dead.
 But her consciousness lives on the web and you’ll need to do whatever it takes to track her down – including, but not limited to, befriending or eliminating leaders of the biggest gangs in Night City.